 Cashing in on your home equity isn’t as easy as withdrawing money from your checking account, but it’s also not as difficult as you might think.

-Unlike taking your chances with the lottery, the odds are in your favor when you work with SoFi.
-Find your rate, and then get in touch with us to start the refinancing process.
+Unlike taking your chances with the lottery, the odds could be more in your favor when you leverage your home equity responsibly.
+Explore your rate and term options, and then get in touch with us to start the refinancing process.
 Learning is a lifetime commitment; student loan debt doesn’t have to be.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 Checking Your Rates: To check the rates and terms you may qualify for, SoFi conducts a soft credit pull that will not affect your credit score.
 A hard credit pull, which may impact your credit score, is required if you apply for a SoFi product after being pre-qualified.

 Disclaimer: Many factors affect your credit scores and the interest rates you may receive.
 SoFi is not a Credit Repair Organization as defined under federal or state law, including the Credit Repair Organizations Act.
 SoFi does not provide “credit repair” services or advice or assistance regarding “rebuilding” or “improving” your credit record, credit history, or credit rating.
 For details, see the FTC’s

 SoFi loans are originated by SoFi Lending Corp (dba SoFi), a lender licensed by the Department of Business Oversight under the California Financing Law, license # 6054612; NMLS # 1121636 .
 For additional product-specific legal and licensing information, see SoFi.com/legal.